TulioMoura/TulioMoura/README.md

 sorveteria-BD:
 This project was made in the DB class in the university, it's the implementation of some concepts, and written in NodeJS and React.
 More informations in repository Readme.

+uniform_cost:
+Implementation of Uniform Cost Search for a known problem, part of the AI class homework.

+ant_colony & antColony-sdl:
+My try to implement simulation of Ant colony optimization, using c++ and javascript, currently incomplete, and I dont want to finish.

+trabalho_LP:
+Programming languages class final task.
+Business Rules included in repository Readme.
+Built in javascript.
+Just finished.

+repositoryEx & DAOxREPO:
+Two example repositories to use in an task from the OOP Seminar.
+Finished.

+Lanchonete:
+Final Job for the OOP class in the university, the final job has more documents than are present in this repo, I want to solve this problems and fix that in some time.

+deadline:
+OS class job sequencing problem implementation.
+Finished.

+ins_sort:
+Implementation of Insertion Sort Algorithim, part of my AEDS II homework.

+binaryTree:
+Implementation of an binary tree, part of my AEDSIII homework.

+calculator:
+My first public repository, made in 2020 during the pandemics.
+I don't like this repo.
+I make this and stopped coding for more than a year, and i don't agree with this decision.

+aluracord_react: repository created during one of the ReactJS Immersion from Alura's. hosted on vercel, is incomplete, and i want to finish in some time.

+Project1memfill: just fill your computer memory, just for fun, try to run.

+cmdrend: project of an cmd renderer, to use in some projects, is stopped because now i knew sdl2 exists.

 MORE TO GO